aws/aws-graviton-getting-started/README.md

 ffmpeg  |   4.3+  | Improved performance of libswscale by 50% with better NEON vectorization which improves the performance and scalability of ffmpeg multi-thread encoders.
-The changes are available in FFMPEG version 4.3. pip     | 19.3+   | Enable installation of python wheel binaries on Graviton bazel	| [3.4.1+](https://github.com/bazelbuild/bazel/releases/tag/3.4.1) | Pre-built bazel binary for Graviton/Arm64.
+The changes are available in FFMPEG version 4.3. pip     | 19.3+   | Enable installation of python wheel binaries on Graviton bazel	| [3.4.1+](https://github.com/bazelbuild/bazel/releases/tag/3.4.1) | Pre-built bazel binary for Graviton/Arm64. ruby    | [un-released](https://github.com/ruby/ruby/pull/3393) | Enable arm64 optimizations that improve perfomance by as much as 40% on included benchmarks.

 # Containers on Graviton
 You can run Docker, Kubernetes, Amazon ECS, and Amazon EKS on Graviton.
 Amazon ECR supports multi-arch containers.